 Architects are nothing if not particular about the pens they use … and I am no exception.
 I originally took this picture when I moved a large set of construction drawings on my desk and all of these pens fell out from inside the pages.
 With the exception of two duplicates, I use each sort of pen shown here for a specific purpose.
 Yes, that is a zebra pattern on my pencil … part of my swagger.

 This phone has changed how I go about doing my job and I am always amazed by the architects I see who are proud as they announce that they don’t use a smart phone … and that makes you sort of a dumb-ass (pardon my language.)
 I mentioned it earlier but it bears repeating – every picture except this one was taken with my iPhone.
 It is a handy, convenient, and powerful tool … maybe not in designing architecture but at the very least in its physical creation.
 This is not a phone that does stuff, it is a computer that makes phone calls.
+I am several versions beyond the version of the phone shown above but we all get the idea.

 What can I say … I love drafting dots.
-When I was in college and barely had enough money to buy an egg roll, I used a role of masking tape to hold down my drawings.
+When I was in college and barely had enough money to buy an egg roll, I used a roll of masking tape to hold down my drawings.
 Now that I make enough money to eat all the egg rolls I want, I splurge and get drafting dots.
-This is my brand of choice for no reason other than it’s tradition.
+This is my brand of choice for no reason other than its tradition.

 If you work on the computer all day and you still have a cord attaching your mouse to your computer … well, to put it nicely – you are a caveman.